 How do you hide the power wire?

 This is a more recent question, as more and more customers would like to know how to hide the power cord.
 Most customers hang the piece over a couch, bed, or some type of furniture, which allows the cord to be hidden behind the furniture.
 Another way to hide the cord is to purchase wall cord hiders from any hardware store.
 This would give you a nice clean look and the cord will not be dangling down your wall.

 How will the art look on my wall?

 This question is hard to answer, as each home or cabin is different.
 The only way to give you an idea of how one of our backlit metal wall art pieces may look in your home, is to show a piece on an actual wall.
-So, in the video above, I hold a lit-up Moose Family to a brick wall, white wall, and a forest green wall, to hopefully provide you with an idea of what one of our designs will look like.
+So, in the video above, I hold a lit-up Moose Family to a brick wall, a white wall, and a forest green wall, to hopefully provide you with an idea of what one of our designs will look like.
 Now, each piece of backlit art comes in your choice of two-tone rust powder coat, rust powder coat, and black powder coat.
 Depending on which color you chose, this will also play into how the design will look on your wall.